*Increased monthly benefits for current CalFresh recipients due to COVID-19*

 We partner with Humboldt County DHHS’s CalFresh Outreach Program to serve the rural and hard to reach populations of Southern Humboldt.
 In addition to offering CalFresh application and re-certification assistance, we deliver weekly baskets of fresh food from spring to fall.
 These baskets contain locally grown produce, meat and eggs, as well as literature with recipes and nutrition resources.

-Produce comes from local Southern Humboldt farms, including The Community Park Farm located at the Park, Flood Plain Produce, Fair Curve Farm, Feisty Dog Orchard and over a dozen other local organic farms, ranches and bakeries.
-These supply fruit, vegetables, meat, bread, honey and cider.
-Our Program subsidizes the cost for eligible families, seniors and local safety-net organizations providing hot meals to those in need.
+Produce comes from local Southern Humboldt farms, including The Community Park Farm located at the Park, Flood Plain Produce, Fair Curve Farm, Feisty Dog Orchard and over a dozen other local organic farms and ranches.
+These supply fruit, vegetables, meat, and honey.
+Our program is one of many local programs that subsidizes the cost for eligible families, seniors and local safety-net organizations providing food to those in need.
 Such organizations include the Garberville Food Pantry, the Healy Senior Center, the Family Resource Center, and WISH Women’s Shelter.

 Participating individuals and families are usually connected with other service organizations: Southern Humboldt Family Resource Center, Beginnings School, Healy Center, and Community Cornerstone.

-In the 2019 summer season, more than 20,000 fresh meals were served locally through our CalFresh Outreach program.
-It is likely we will deliver more than 25,000 meals during the upcoming 2020 season.
+In the 2019 summer season, more than 20,000 fresh meals were supplemented locally through our CalFresh Outreach program.
+It is likely we will contribute to more than 25,000 meals during the upcoming 2020 season.

 Encouraging a Healthy Lifestyle